SudheerVadrevu/ai-ml-devops-dv2578/Day-01/What is AIOps _ AIOps Roadmap.md

 **•	Example:**

 A deprecated **Log4j library** is being used in a microservice.
-AI Ops **automatically detects** the vulnerability and notifies DevOps to update it.
+AIOps **automatically detects** the vulnerability and notifies DevOps to update it.

 **2. Automated Root Cause Analysis**